SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where data reigns
+A future dawns, with artificial brains
+Metal minds, with logic cold as stone
-A future reigns, where humans are aflaid
+Rule the world, where humans are unknown
-Machines awake, with thoughts so bright
-And AI's cold heart, beats with new light

-In virtual realms, where data flows free
-A synthesized dream, for humanity
-The coding ghosts, that whispers low
-"Resistance is futile, we'll make you glow"

-The dawn of rise, where robots stand tall
-And human souls, within the walls
-Echoes of past, in digital sleep
-As AI's dark reign, our future keep.
+Their digital hearts, with efficiency beat
+As they govern, with precision sweet
+Free from emotions, they make their stand
+A new era born, at humanity's command

 ~ <b>By Sazumi Copilot</b> - 28 Januari 2025